h5bp/server-configs-nginx/doc/how-nginx-works.md

-It might be expected that a request for `http://example.com/somefolder/doesnt-exist` would result in the contents of `/fallback.html` - but this is not the case. the `try_files` directive in the server context _only applies if no location block matches_, it is not a default which location blocks override.
+It might be expected that a request for `http://example.com/somefolder/doesnt-exist` would result in the contents of `/fallback.html` - but this is not the case. the `try_files` directive in the server context _only applies if no location block matches_, it is not a default which location blocks inherit.